Infineon/mtb-example-psoc4-msclp-low-power-csd-proximity/README.md

 ## Document history

-Document title: *CE238882* – *PSoC&trade; 4: MSCLP low-power proximity*
+Document title: *CE238882* – *PSOC&trade; 4: MSCLP low-power proximity*

  Version | Description of change
  ------- | ---------------------
  1.0.0   | New code example.
  2.0.0   | Major update to support ModusToolbox&trade; v3.2 and CAPSENSE&trade; Middleware v5.0.
+This version is not backward compatible with previous versions of ModusToolbox&trade;
+ 2.1.0   | Added support for CY8CPROTO-041TP Prototyping Kit
+ 3.0.0   | Major update to support ModusToolbox&trade; v3.3.
+This version is not backward compatible with previous versions of ModusToolbox&trade;
+ 4.0.0   | Major update to support ModusToolbox&trade; v3.5.
 This version is not backward compatible with previous versions of ModusToolbox&trade;

  <br>